Crowborough Country Park

-Crowborough Country Park is a 7.3 ha Local Nature Reserve on the western outskirts of Crowborough in East Sussex.
+The Crowborough Country Park is a 7.3 ha Local Nature Reserve in Jarvis Brook, East Sussex.
 It is owned and managed by Crowborough Town Council.

-The park has diverse habitats including wet and dry woodland, grass and heath glades, marshes, streams and ponds.
+The park has diverse habitats, including wet and dry woodland, grass and heath glades, marshes, streams, and ponds.
 The main stream runs through a steep rocky gorge.
-Flora include the nationally rare moss Discelium nudum.
+Flora includes the nationally rare moss Discelium nudum.